aad3m/Rock-Paper-Scissors/README.md

 # Rock Paper Scissors
-Play the classic "Rock,Paper,Scissors" game against the computer
+- Play the classic "Rock,Paper,Scissors" game against the computer
+- Simple and Easy to Run